OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/hubspot.md

 * In HubSpot, user mention is only supported in the entities of type Notes, Emails, Calls, Meetings, Tasks.
 * Grouping of criteria like - (condition1 and condition2) or (condition1 and condition3) is not supported in criteria as well as Target LookUp.
 * Hierarchy sync is not supported in HubSpot.
 * While applying criteria configuration, note that HubSpot's Search API accepts only 5 filters.
-Since {{SITENAME}} applies two of these filters internally, users can add a maximum of 3 additional filters to define the criteria.
+Since OpsHub Integration Manager applies two of these filters internally, users can add a maximum of 3 additional filters to define the criteria.
 * While using a query for criteria or target lookup, if a text-type field is used, the query will not execute if the field value is null.
   For example: `[{"condition":"EQUALS","field":"dealname","value":null}]` – this query will not be executed as HubSpot API expects a value in text fields.
 * For Comment synchronization: